TechnicalPursuit/TIBET/doc/markdown/tibet-type.1.md

 be prepared to define the namespace as part of your application startup sequence.

-Also note that TIBET has also updated the package#config so our types load:
+Also note that TIBET has also updated the package@config so our types load:

     <config id="scripts">
         <!-- put your source scripts here -->